About Us

 In July 1921 a new church building made of wood was erected, it was completed in 1922 and named St Simon and St Jude (Later to be used as the Church Hall until it was demolished in 1995).

-In 1935 the Diocesan Church Extension Committee resolved to build a new church and £2,000 was allocated.
-By agreement of the Rother Vale Colliery Company (owners of Thurcroft Pit) and the Church Commissioners, a brand new church building was costructed with the foundation stone being laid on 2nd October 1937 by the Rother Vale Colliery Company Chairman Sir Walter Benton-Jones Bart.
+In 1935 the Diocesan Church Extension Committee resolved to build a new church and £2,000 was allocated for this.
+By agreement of the Rother Vale Colliery Company (owners of Thurcroft Pit) and the Church Commissioners, a brand new church building was costructed with the foundation stone being laid on 2nd October 1937 by the Rother Vale Colliery Company Chairman Sir Walter Benton-Jones - Baronet.

 The Colliery Company donated £25,000 to the cost.